TF2024/tf-fm-analysis/README.md

 ### v3_status_change_analysis.Rmd
 Contains the code for plotting the follow-up status graphs and producing the status change table.
 Requires `v3_cleaning.Rmd` to run first.

+### v3_11s_analysis.Rmd
+Prepares the 1:1 coaching dataset for analysis.
+Exploratory plotting of 1:1 sessions counted as unique dates.
+Requires `v3_cleaning.Rmd` to run first.

+#### Required datasets:
+* `1:1attendance.csv`
+### v3_unique_11s_analysis.Rmd
+Prepares the 1:1 coaching dataset for analysis.
+Exploratory plotting of 1:1 sessions counted as unique entries.
+Requires `v3_cleaning.Rmd` to run first.
+* `1:1attendance.csv`

+### v3_group_analysis.Rmd
+Prepares the group coaching dataset for analysis.
+Exploratory plotting of group coaching sessions.
+Requires `v3_cleaning.Rmd` to run first.

+### v3_combined_attendande.Rmd
+Joins 1:1 and group coaching counts and proportions.
+Calculates the combined completion proportions.
+Merges completion dataset with follow-up status.
+Produces plots for the combined completion by status, and separate plots for 1:1 and group coaching.
+Requires `v3_cleaning.Rmd` to run first.

 ## Outputs
+A folder for saving outputs.

 ### Graphs
 Some of the notebooks will output .png images to the Graphs folder.